Strain hardening exponent

 The strain hardening exponent (also called the strain hardening index), usually denoted $n$, is a measured parameter that quantifies the ability of a material to become stronger due to strain hardening.
 Strain hardening (work hardening) is the process by which a material's load-bearing capacity increases during plastic (permanent) strain, or deformation.
 This characteristic is what sets ductile materials apart from brittle materials.
 The uniaxial tension test is the primary experimental method used to directly measure a material's stress–strain behavior, providing valuable insights into its strain-hardening behavior.

-The strain hardening exponent is sometimes regarded as a constant and occurs in forging and forming calculations as well as the formula known as the Hollomon equation (after John Herbert Hollomon Jr.) who originally posited it as:
+The strain hardening exponent is sometimes regarded as a constant and occurs in forging and forming calculations, as well as the formula known as the Hollomon equation (after John Herbert Hollomon Jr.), originally posited as: